csula-aero-25-26/forecast-back/README.md

 ---

 ## Accessing the Database

-Inside Intellij IDEA, be sure to open the project with the 'spring-boot' file instead of 'backend'

 To access the database, go to the IntelliJ terminal and enter the following commands (make sure Docker is running in the background):